Money managers say inequality risks social contract

 Jim O'Neill, Chairman of Goldman Sachs Asset Management, said rising unemployment was at the root of the tension and concerns would shift again once jobless rates started to fall.
 But he said inequality concerns within Western countries often ignored what had happened worldwide.

-"It's completely under-appreciated that we are living through globalisation and an era of great narrowing in income differentials.
-Globalisation is taking hundreds of millions of people out of poverty, even if one of the outcomes seems to have been rising income differentials in developed countries."
+"It's completely under-appreciated that we are living through globalization and an era of great narrowing in income differentials.
+Globalization is taking hundreds of millions of people out of poverty, even if one of the outcomes seems to have been rising income differentials in developed countries."

 (Additional reporting by Sujata Rao, Natsuko Waki, Carolyn Cohn; graphics by Van Tsui, Stephen Culp and Scott Barber)